 Our work with Indigenous communities is based on partnerships, trust, and the recognition of the need to advance the cultural, social, spiritual, physical and economic well-being of Indigenous Peoples.
 We aim for conservation outcomes that serve both the environment and the needs of the communities we work with.

-Through our work, we hope to deliver on the recommendations of the Indigenous Circle of Experts as part of a process of conservation-as-reconciliation with Indigenous Peoples in Canada.
+Through our work, we hope to deliver on the recommendations of the Indigenous Circle of Experts as a member of the Conservation through Reconciliation Partnership.

 WCS Canada recognizes the rights and title of Indigenous Peoples, guided by the United Nations Declaration on the Rights of Indigenous People (2007) and the Final Report of the Truth and Reconciliation Commission of Canada (2015).
 WCS Canada commits to respectfully engage with Indigenous Peoples when our work affects or concerns their interests.